Design and Technology

 After School Club

-Our After School Club runs from 3.05pm to 5pm every weekday at a cost of £6.50 per child per day.
-Booking forms are available from the school office.
-You will be invoiced termly.
+Our After School Club runs from 3pm to 5pm every weekday at a cost of £7.50 per child for two hours and £4.50 for one hour.

-We elect a new School Council three times a year.
+We elect a new School Council twice a year.
 Children who wish to stand make a speech to the whole school and explain what they would do if they were elected.
 Everyone in the school has a vote and the successful candidates become our School Council.